 But we are really loving these Peanut Butter Coconut Granola Bars.
-I'm so glad I found another homemade snack that we all love so that we can add a bit of variety to our favorite 5 Ingredient Adaptable Granola Bars (which we always roll into balls and call "energy bites").
+I'm so glad I found another homemade snack that we all love so that we can add a bit of variety to our favorite 5 Ingredient Adaptable Granola Bars and these easy vegan protein balls.
 These bars have all kinds of different textures going for them as they are made with rolled oats, crispy rice cereal, whole peanuts and shredded coconut.
 I've been enjoying them as an afternoon pick-me-up with sliced banana and even for dessert at night.
 They are perfectly sweet and taste amazing with a cup of tea or coffee.

 I've been making a batch of these every week and we just store them in the fridge in an airtight container.
 I'd love to know if you give these deliciously sweet and nutty Peanut Butter Coconut Granola Bars a try and what you think!
 Leave a comment down below or take a picture of the finished product and tag me on Instagram (@theconscientiouseater) so that I can see your creation!